A new perspective on the competent programmer hypothesis through the reproduction of bugs with repeated mutations: Experiments

 \subsection{Data}

-The foundation of our experiments is the Defects4J data by Just\etal~\cite{Just.2014}.
-Table~\ref{tab:analysisprojects} gives on overview of the data we used.
-We used the data from Defects4J 1.0, with additional data that was available at the time of the experimentation for Closure Compiler and Mockito.
-Overall, we used 397 bugs in our experiments.
-Unfortunately, we failed to execute our approach on all available data due to instrumentation issues, e.g., because GumTree failed to find a path between two ASTs because the change was too large.
-Due to this, we had to exclude the data from the JFreeChart project, six bugs from the Closure Compiler, and four bugs from Commons Lang.
+The foundation of our experiments is the Defects4J dataset first published by \cite{Just.2014}.
+Table~\ref{tab:analysisprojects} gives an overview of the data of 17 projects provided in the currently available version of Defects4J (v2.0.0)\footnote{https://github.com/rjust/defects4j}.
+Overall, we used 835 bugs in our experiments.
+Unfortunately, we failed to execute our approach on all available bug-fix pairs due to instrumentation issues, e.g., because GumTree failed to find a path between two ASTs as the change was too large.
+Due to this, we had to exclude 33 bug-fix pairs from the dataset for our experiments.

 Since our approach is limited to the modification of a single AST, we cannot directly apply it for the reproduction of bugs that affect multiple files.
-There are three possible solutions: \begin{enumerate} \item exclude all bugs that affect multiple files; \item consider a bug as reproduced if and only we determine that the AST of all affected files can be transformed; or \item consider all files individually and consequently treat bugs that affect multiple files as multiple bugs. \end{enumerate} The first approach would reduce our data and also skew the data to possibly simpler bugs, further affecting the validity of the results.
+There are three possible solutions: \begin{enumerate} \item exclude all bugs that affect multiple files; \item consider a bug as reproduced if and only if we determine that the AST of all affected files can be transformed; or \item consider all files individually and consequently treat bugs that affect multiple files as multiple bugs. \end{enumerate} The first approach would reduce our data and also skew the data to possibly simpler bugs, further affecting the validity of the results.
 The second approach has the advantage, that we would still consider bugs as the atomic units of our analysis.
 However, the results would be harder to interpret and possibly hide valuable information.
 For example, if a bug affected three files and two can be fully reproduced, but the third file would not be reproduced, this valuable information would be hidden.
 This is the advantage of the third approach, i.e., we see for each file change if it can be reproduced.
 The drawback is that our analysis unit effective becomes partial bugs.
 However, in most cases exactly one file was changed, so there is only a small amount of noise.
-We only have 18\% more file changes than bugs.
+We only have 25\% more file changes than bugs.
 Consequently, we decided for the third approach and report the results for each file changed as part of a bug fix.
-Overall, we have 471 file changes.
+Overall, we have 1044 file changes.